 • A site audit for finding SEO issues.

-Ahrefs and SEMrush have the same starting subscription cost at $99.
-Given Ahref’s better features and usability, I would recommend Ahrefs to anyone getting started in SEO.
+Ahrefs and Semrush have a similar starting subscription cost at $99 and $119.95.
+Given Ahrefs’ better features and usability, I would recommend Ahrefs to anyone getting started in SEO.

 However, if you have the budget it is ideal to have both.
 In some instances of domains and keywords, one tool will have better data than the other.Colin Ma